Mupu/jai_odbc/README.md

         testVal: string; // Has to match the sql column's name.
     }

-    // Until there is column aliasing, you can rename the columns in the query to match the struct.
+    // Until there is column aliasing, you can rename the columns in the query to match the structs member.
     // NOTE: for Data Query statements modified_rows should always be 0.
 So here, you could ignore it. success, data_to_free, results, has_value, modified_rows:= execute(*state, Dummy, "SELECT testString as testVal FROM Test");
     defer release(*data_to_free); // Free when done.